-Chrisco's supply chains and operations are extensive, and we understand that it will take some time for us to fully scope out all our modern slavery risks.
-We also understand that modern slavery exists across all large businesses, and that it is therefore likely to exist in some parts of our supply chains and operations.
+This statement outlines the general modern slavery risks we are aware exist for our business.
 Some of the products and services that we source have an inherent risk of modern slavery due to the locations from which they are sourced, the type of product or service they are, or because of the raw materials that are used in their production.